Description

 Funding

 Requests may be up to $25,000 and must be justified within the application.
 The amount awarded may differ from the amount requested.
 The duration of the award is 18 months.
 There is an award competition each year.
-Applications will be evaluated by the School’s Faculty Advisory Committee (FAC) steered by the Dean of Social Sciences and a six-member faculty panel representing multiple departments in the School of Social Sciences.
+Applications will be evaluated by the School’s Faculty Advisory Committee (FAC), steered by the Dean of Social Sciences and a six-member faculty panel representing multiple departments in the School of Social Sciences.
 Proposals must be written with a multi-disciplinary audience in mind.
 All research must comply with university regulations (e.g., IRB approval).
 All funds remaining at the time of award expiration will be returned without notice.
 No-cost extensions will not be granted under any circumstance.

 Allowable Expenses

-Funds may support research-related travel (transportation, lodging, and other incidentals; subsistence/meal per diem will not be allowed), wages (including fringe benefits) for the staff or graduate/undergraduate student workers, supplies, subject compensation, special software needs if the need is clearly tied to the project and other miscellaneous research expenses.
+Funds may support research-related travel (transportation, lodging, and other incidentals; subsistence/meal per diem will not be allowed), wages (including fringe benefits) for the staff or graduate/undergraduate student workers, supplies, subject compensation, and special software needs if the need is clearly tied to the project and other miscellaneous research expenses.
 Requests for travel funding should be actual dollar estimates of your anticipated expenses – per diem for lodging is not allowable.
 No support is provided for faculty supplemental compensation, travel to conferences, or computer hardware.

 Application Procedure